Ezurio/Lyra_24_Firmware/README.md

 ## AT Interface

-The [Lyra24 AT Interface][Lyra24 AT Interface guide] application builds upon many years of AT Interface experience gained with Laird Connectivity's BL65x range of Bluetooth modules.
+The [Lyra24 AT Interface][Lyra24 AT Interface guide] application builds upon many years of AT Interface experience gained with Ezurio's BL65x range of Bluetooth modules.
 It offers a VSP service for cable replacement applications and GATT client and server functionality.
 Lyra24 is compatible with the previous Lyra series (and vice-versa) if both of them are running the latest AT Interface app.
 Please find [here][Lyra24 AT Interface release notes] the latest release notes.

 Binaries are available for transfer using SWD and OTA and UART bootloader.